RadekPudelko/particle.nvim/README.md

 curl utility

-Particle.nvim has been developed on a mac, I expect it should work on Linux just fine, but it is not setup to work on Windows, except maybe if you are using WSL.
+Particle.nvim has been developed on a mac, I expect it should work on Linux, but it is not setup to work on Windows, except maybe if you are using WSL.